zorael/dialect/README.md

 ### Caveats

 Starting with `v3.0.0`, a more recent compiler version is required.
-This is to allow for use of named arguments and to enable some compiler preview switches.
+This is to allow for use of named arguments.
 You need a compiler based on D version **2.108** or later (April 2024).
 For **ldc** this translates to a minimum of version **1.38**, while for **gdc** you broadly need release series **14**.

 If your repositories (or other software sources) don't have compilers recent enough, you can use the official [`install.sh`](https://dlang.org/install.html) installation script to download current ones, or any version of choice.

 Releases of the library prior to `v3.0.0` remain available for older compilers.

 Note that while IRC is standardised, servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), some of which [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
+Supporting conflicting event types is a challenge and requires manually adding special-casing to the parser.
+The framework for this *is* in place and *is* working (see [`struct Typenums`](source/dialect/defs.d)), but it is understandably not fully exhaustive.
+If you encounter an event that is not parsed correctly, please file an issue.

 **Please report bugs.
 Unreported bugs can only be fixed by accident.**